 Target Long-Term Expected

 Asset Class Allocation Real Rate of Return

 Cash 1.00 % 0.50 %

-US Stocks 22.50 4.75
+US Equity 22.50 4.75

-Non-US Stocks 22.50 7.00
+International Equity 22.50 7.00

 Fixed Income 19.00 1.50

 Private Equity 10.00 8.00

 Real Assets 15.00 5.00

 Multi-Asset Strategies 10.00 3.00

 Total 100.00 %

-Discount Rate - The discount rate used to measure the total OPEB liability at June 30, 2017 was 3.63 percent.
-The discount rate used to measure total OPEB liability prior to June 30, 2017 was 2.98 percent.
-The projection of cash flows used to determine the discount rate assumed that contributions will be made from members and the System at the state statute contribution rate of 2.00 percent of projected covered employee payroll each year, which includes a 1.50 percent payroll surcharge and 0.50 percent of contributions from the basic benefits plan.
-Based on these assumptions, the OPEB plan's fiduciary net position was projected to become insufficient to make future benefit payments during the fiscal year ending June 30, 2025.
-Therefore, the long-term expected rate of return on OPEB plan assets was used to present value the projected benefit payments through the fiscal year ending June 30, 2024 and the Fidelity General Obligation 20-year Municipal Bond Index rate of 3.56 percent, as of June 30, 2017 (i.e. municipal bond rate), was used to present value the projected benefit payments for the remaining years in the projection.
+Discount Rate - The discount rate used to measure the total OPEB liability at June 30, 2018 was 3.70%.
+The discount rate used to measure total OPEB liability prior to June 30, 2018 was 3.63%.
+The projection of cash flows used to determine the discount rate assumed that contributions will be made from members and the System at the state statute contribution rate of 2.00% of projected covered employee payroll each year, which includes a 1.50% payroll surcharge and 0.50% of contributions from the basic benefits plan.
+Based on these assumptions, the OPEB plan's fiduciary net position was projected to become insufficient to make future benefit payments during the fiscal year ending June 30, 2026.
+Therefore, the long-term expected rate of return on OPEB plan assets was used to present value the projected benefit payments through the fiscal year ending June 30, 2025 and the Fidelity General Obligation 20-year Municipal Bond Index rate of 3.62%, as of June 30, 2018 (i.e. municipal bond rate), was used to present value the projected benefit payments for the remaining years in the projection.
+A municipal bond rate of 3.56% was used as of June 30, 2017.
 The total present value of projected benefit payments from all years was then used to determine the single rate of return that was used as the discount rate.
 The projection of future benefit payments for all current plan members was until the benefit payments ran out.

 Sensitivity of the District's Proportionate Share of the Net OPEB Liability to Changes in the Discount Rate and Changes in the Health Care Cost Trend Rates - The net OPEB liability is sensitive to changes in the discount rate and the health care cost trend rate.
-The following table presents the net OPEB liability of SERS, what SERS' net OPEB liability would be if it were calculated using a discount rate that is 1 percentage point lower (2.63%) and higher (4.63%) than the current discount rate (3.63%).
-Also shown is what SERS' net OPEB liability would be based on health care cost trend rates that are 1 percentage point lower (6.5% decreasing to 4.0%) and higher (8.5% decreasing to 6.0%) than the current rate.
+The following table presents the net OPEB liability of SERS, what SERS' net OPEB liability would be if it were calculated using a discount rate that is 1 percentage point lower (2.70%) and higher (4.70%) than the current discount rate (3.70%).
+Also shown is what SERS' net OPEB liability would be based on health care cost trend rates that are 1 percentage point lower (6.25% decreasing to 3.75%) and higher (8.25% decreasing to 5.75%) than the current rate.